 Chronic daily headaches are headaches occurring for more than 15 days over the period of a month, which can be extremely debilitating and makes day to day life very challenging.

-What are Chronic Daily Headaches?
+What is Chronic Daily Headaches?

 The definition of chronic daily headache varies slightly, but generally consists of those suffering with headaches, with a duration greater than 4 hours, for more than 15 days in a calendar month.
 For it to be categorised as chronic, the headaches have continued for a period of 6 months or more!
 As you can imagine, this is an extremely long time to be in constant discomfort, which can largely affect a person’s quality of life, as well as their ability to participate in general day to day activities.